-TRNSYS simulations were performed to evaluate the contribution of the solar hot water system toward meeting the DHW and space-heating loads.
-A schematic of the hot water system in the Discovery House is shown in Figure 9.
+A schematic of the combined solar hot water and space heating system in the Discovery House is shown in Figure 9.
 The thermostat on the solar storage tank controls two solenoid valves wired in parallel, one normally open and one normally closed.
-When the storage tank temperature is above the thermostat setting (currently 110°F, or 43°C) and if either space heat through the air handler heating coil or space heat through the hydronic floor in the basement is called for, the respective circulation loop will be directed through the solar storage tank to collect heat.
+When the storage tank temperature is above the thermostat setting (currently 43°C, or 110°F) and if either space heat through the air handler heating coil or space heat through the hydronic floor in the basement is called for, the respective circulation loop will be directed through the solar storage tank to collect heat.
 If the storage tank is not hot enough then the loop will be directed through the boiler to collect heat.

 Figure 9.
-Schematic design of domestic hot water and spaceheating system
+Schematic design of domestic hot water and space-heating system